il3ven/blogmaker/README.md

 to the config at the top of the post.

 To compile a post to html, run `./publish.py posts/name_of_post.md` (or `./publish.py posts/*` to recompile everything).
+Compilation also happens on GitHub Actions.

+#### Using your own server

 Use `./publish.py --sync` to upload the latest version of your site to your server (make sure to put your server details, as well as the site title and icon, in [config.md](./config.md)).

 For the server, the simplest setup is to use any VPS, `apt install apache2`, make sure apache2 is running, and just set the directory to /var/www/html.

 #### Hosting on GitHub pages
+- Fork/clone this repo.
 - Turn on GitHub pages from settings and set the branch as gh-pages and directory as root.
 - Change the domain to your repo from `config.md`
 - Push changes to `main` and voila!